odoo/owl/doc/learning/quick_start.md

 The file `owl.js` can be downloaded from the last release published at [https://github.com/odoo/owl/releases](https://github.com/odoo/owl/releases).
 It is a single javascript file which export all Owl into the global `owl` object.
+Note that there are multiple files, and in this case, we need one of the two files suffixed with `.iife`: they are built to be directly used in a browser.

 Now, `index.html` should contain the following: